VCID: Conduct basic research informed by findings from human studies (Milestone 4.T)

 Validate hypothesized mechanisms of VCID in large-scale, including community-based diverse, human studies leveraging existing and in-process biospecimens, genomics, and imaging data.

 - At least one new VCID human data science model systems platform that leverages data, resources, and results from human VCID clinical research and clinical trials.

-- Support VCID studies in model systems that leverage data, resources, and results from, and also test hypotheses from, human VCID clinical research and clinical trials.
+- At least one new VCID study using human data science/systems approach that leverages data, resources, and results from, and also tests hypotheses from, human VCID clinical research and clinical trials.

 Summary of Key Accomplishments

 A large body of clinical studies, including the SPRINT-MIND randomized control clinical trial in 2019, demonstrate that controlling blood pressure in midlife decreases one's risk of cognitive decline and dementia.
 To better understand this direct link between blood pressure, brain and vascular health, and dementia, NIH supports several basic research studies in animal models that allow scientists to study this link at the molecular level and test hypotheses about how to reduce hypertension-related vascular damage that can lead to cognitive impairment.
 For example, a recent NINDS-funded study in rats showed that hypertension led to accumulation of the AD-related protein beta-amyloid coupled with deficits in the brain pathways, known as perivascular “glymphatic pathways,” that help clear waste (like beta-amyloid aggregates) from brain cells.

 The key accomplishments summary is current as of July 2022.